Palms Casino Resort: Ownership changes

 Portions of the renovated resort were unveiled starting in May 2018.
 Station planned to target locals and tourists while offering value-oriented amenities.
 The company aimed to restore the Palms' popularity.
 Fertitta and his brother were avid art collectors, and artwork was spread throughout the renovated resort.
 Red Rock had partnered with Tao Group, which was to open a new nightclub and restaurants at the Palms.
 However, the partnership was terminated later in 2018.
 Under Red Rock's ownership, the Palms failed to regain its popularity.
 Kaos, a new nightclub, was opened in 2019.
 It was meant as a major attraction, but instead was closed seven months later.

 Nevada casinos were ordered to close on March 18, 2020, due to the COVID-19 pandemic and its effects on the state.
 Casinos there began reopening a few months later, although the Palms remained closed as of March 2021, while Red Rock waited for a rebound of the economy.
-On May 4, 2021, Red Rock announced that it would sell the Palms to the San Manuel Band of Mission Indians for $650 million, pending regulatory approvals expected later in the year.
+On May 4, 2021, Red Rock announced that it would sell the Palms to the Yuhaaviatam of San Manuel Nation for $650 million, pending regulatory approvals expected later in the year.
 Analysts believed that the resort still had potential.
 The band expected to focus more on gaming than on nightlife, a departure from previous owners.
 Local residents would be the primary target demographic.

 The sale was finalized on December 17, 2021, and the Palms became the first Las Vegas resort to have a Native American owner.
 The band began a hiring campaign to prepare for reopening, ultimately employing more than 900 people, including some former workers.
 The resort's employee facilities were upgraded, but the band otherwise made few changes to the property in light of Red Rock's renovation a few years earlier.

 The Palms reopened on the night of April 27, 2022, with live music and a fireworks show.
-The Brenden Theatres facility was renovated and is scheduled to reopen two days later.
+The Brenden Theatres facility was renovated and reopened two days later.